mgreter/libsass/docs/api-importer.md

 The custom importer C-API allows implementors to decide how `@import` and similar rules (e.g. `@use`) are handled with given sass code.
 Custom importers will we called once we try to resolve an import rule.
-Without any custom importer LibSass will try to resolve the import by looking into all include directories.
+Without any custom importer, LibSass will try to resolve the import by looking into all include directories.
 Custom importers will be invoked before this happens, if any are registered.
 LibSass passes the current path that should be imported and the resolved path to the parent import, in order